 Another aspect of the relationship between the ALUC and local agencies concerns implementation of the Compatibility Plan.
 Although the ALUC has the sole authority to adopt this Compatibility Plan and to conduct consistency reviews, the authority and responsibility for implementing the compatibility policies rests with the local agencies that control land uses within the AIA.
 Actions that these local agencies can take to implement the Compatibility Plan's policies are outlined later in this chapter.
-Because ALUCs operate on a county-by-county basis, their jurisdiction extends only to the geographic area encompassed within county lines.
-Therefore, to the extent that the AIA for Santa Maria Airport extends into San Luis Obispo County, the ALUC for that County has the responsibility to adopt an ALUCP for the portion of the AIA within their jurisdiction.

-1.2 Policy Framework
+Policy Framework 1.2

-The policies in Chapters 2 and 3 of this Compatibility Plan are based on the following primary sources: the Aeronautics Act, the Airport Layout Plan (ALP) and the airport diagram for each of the Airports that are a subject of this Compatibility Plan and other State laws, regulations, and guidelines, including those in the California Airport Land Use Planning Handbook (Handbook) published by the Division of Aeronautics in October 2011.
-A copy of the Handbook is available for download on the Division of Aeronautics website at (https://dot.ca.gov/programs/aeronautics/airport-land-use-planning)
+The policies in Chapters 2 and 3 of this Compatibility Plan are based on the following primary sources: the Aeronautics Act, the Airport Layout Plan (ALP), the Master Plan, and the airport diagram for the Santa Barbara Airport and other State laws, regulations, and guidelines, including those in the California Airport Land Use Planning Handbook (Handbook) published by the Division of Aeronautics in October 2011.
+A copy of the Handbook is available for download on the Division of Aeronautics website at https://dot.ca.gov/programs/aeronautics/airport-land-use-planning